 Brisbane’s d+k makes high-quality, high-performance workout clothing for all activities.
 With a focus on sustainability, brand director Danielle Kay says she wanted to create a label that promoted inner wellbeing, self love and body positivity, without compromising on ethical manufacturing.
-For this reason, d+k sources sustainable textiles that have minimal impact on the environment for their products which include men’s and women’s pants, tops, shorts, tanks, crops, and more.
+For this reason, d+k sources sustainable textiles like its Luxury Italian Lycra (made from a blend of new and recycled materials) that have minimal impact on the environment.
+The activewear range includes men’s and women’s pants, tops, shorts, tanks, crops, and more.
 It’s all ethically manufactured in Brisbane, Australia.

 Britt’s List readers can get 20% off full price purchases over $50 from D+K with code “BRITTS20”.
 Shop here.